Tuesday 21 January 1941

 The United States has evinced no adequate understanding of the fact that the establishment of a sphere of common prosperity throughout greater East Asia is truly a matter of vital concern to Japan.
 She apparently entertains an idea that her own first line of national defense lies along the mid-Atlantic to the East, but westward not only along the eastern Pacific-but even as far as China and the South Seas.
 If the United States assumes such an attitude, it would be, to say the least, a very one-sided contention on her part, to cast reflections on our superiority in the Western Pacific, by suggesting that it betokens ambitious designs.
 I, for one, believe that such a position assumed on the part of the United States would not be calculated to contribute toward the promotion of world peace.He concludes by noting that there is "confusion" throughout the world which could result in the "downfall of modern civilization," and notes that it is the "responsibility" of the United States to maintain the peace.

-What is particularly notable about this speech is how it attempts to absolve the Japanese military in advancer for what might come next.
-Just as Hitler had opined that his own hands were clean once the British rejected his half-hearted attempts at negotiation in July 1940, Matsuoka goes to great pains to pin not only world peace, but the survival of world civilization itself on the United States.
-This anticipatory blame-shifting is a clear harbinger of coming war - for anyone who notices.
+What is particularly notable about this speech is how it attempts to absolve the Japanese military in an advancer for what might come next.
+Just as Hitler had opined that his own hands were clean once the British rejected his half-hearted attempts at negotiation in July 1940, Matsuoka goes to great pains to pin not only world peace but the survival of world civilization itself on the United States.
+This anticipatory blame-shifting is a clear harbinger of the coming war - for anyone who notices.

 At the secret session, Prime Minister Konoye makes up his mind about something very important: he announces that Germany will win the war.